zdravkov/kendo-docs/api/javascript/ui/flatcolorpicker.md

 ##### e.value `String`

-The value of the colorpicker.
+The value of the ColorPicker.

 #### Example - subscribe to the "change" event during initialization